-Raniyah Copeland joined the Black AIDS Institute (the Institute) in 2008 and currently serves as the Director of Programs.
-In this role she is the organization’s chief HIV prevention and treatment expert and manages all HIV treatment, prevention and community mobilization training and engagement programs at the Institute.
-Leading the Programs Team, she manages such programs as the Black Treatment Advocates Network (BTAN), the African American HIV University (AAHU), and the Greater Than AIDS campaign.
+Raniyah Copeland, 34, is the President and Chief Executive Officer of the Black AIDS Institute (BAI).
+Copeland previously served as Director of Programs for BAI the organization’s chief HIV prevention and treatment expert managing all HIV treatment, prevention and community mobilization training and engagement programs including the Black Treatment Advocates Network (BTAN), the African American HIV University (AAHU), and the Greater Than AIDS campaign.

 Prior to joining the staff of BAI, Copeland worked as a Crisis Case Manager at Beyond Shelter, a Reproductive Health Assistant for Planned Parenthood Pasadena, and the Executive Director of the Black Recruitment and Retention Center at the University of California, Berkeley.